projectfluent/fluent/guide/external.md

 }
 ```

-Another common common use case for a placeable is to put an external argument,
+Another common use case for a placeable is to put an external argument,
 provided by the developer, into the string.

 There are all kinds of external data that might be useful in providing a good